OTHER TOURS AND ACTIVITIES

 Join Gamidah in her family home in the picturesque Cape Malay Quarter, Bokaap.
 Learn to make rootis, samoosas and a traditional Malay curry, then sit back and enjoy this scrumptious meal followed by traditional sweets (koeksisters) and cardomom tea.
 Available Mon – Sat, starting at 11h30, ending and 13h30.

 R950pp (excluding transfers); Private R1075pp (excluding transfers)

 Includes a guided walking tour of historical heart of the Bo-Kaap with accredited tour guide and visit to to a spice shop.

 Start your day off with Gamidah for a brief introduction to Cape Malay Cuisine and culture.
 Learn to make samoosas and chilli bites.
 And eat them! lasts approx. 1 hour.

 Winelands Meander (choice of hiking, cycling or mountain biking) – private tours only

-On a sliding scale of R2400pp based on a minimum of 2 persons.
-Inclusive of transport in air conditioned vehicle; DEAT qualified Tour Guide with relevant experience; Mountain Bike and Helmets (where applicable); Picnic lunch; Entrance fees and wine-tasting Price valid till end Oct 2018.
+On a sliding scale of R2800pp based on a minimum of 2 persons.
+Inclusive of transport in air conditioned vehicle; DEAT qualified Tour Guide with relevant experience; Mountain Bike and helmets (where applicable); Picnic lunch; Entrance fees and wine-tasting Price valid till end Oct 2022.

 Experience the historic Cape wine route with a personalised guide who will take you on a winelands meander.
 Guests have an option of either hiking, cycling or mountain biking in either Stellenbosch or Franschhoek.